sarahleavitt/nbPaper2/README.md

-The following programs were used to prepare, analyze, and evaluate applying the naive Bayes transmission method to TB surveillance data from the Massachusetts department of health (DPH).
-The dataset used is not publically available.
+The following programs were used to prepare, analyze, and evaluate applying the naive Bayes transmission method to TB surveillance data from the Massachusetts Department of Public Health (DPH).
+The dataset used is not publically available, but the next section describes the simulated dataset with the same form that is included which can be used to create similar results.

 ### MassPrep.R